Contributors

 Robin Babb (opens in a new tab) is a writer in Albuquerque, New Mexico, and the associate editor of edible New Mexico and The Bite.
 She has worked in newspaper and magazine editorial for ten years, and her work has been published in the Kenyon Review, Phoebe Journal, New Mexico Magazine, Eaten, Civil Eats, Southwest Contemporary, and other places.
 In 2024 she was awarded the New Mexico Writers Annual Grant and the Center for Regional Studies Fellowship.
 She likes to write about animals, books, video games, and the end of the world.
 She is currently working on a collection of essays.

-By Robin Babb At the entrance to the gallery, a quote on the wall provides context and raison d’être for the Out West exhibition.
+At the entrance to the gallery, a quote on the wall provides context and raison d’être for the Out West exhibition.
 It’s from Santa Fe author Walter Cooper’s recent book Unbuttoned: Gay Life in the Santa Fe Art Scene: So much of our queer history has been swept under the rug, it’s almost as if we never existed.
+People tend to underrate or ignore “the queer factor,” the enormous impact gay folk have made on New Mexico’s unique cultural life.

 The Southwestern Connection

-BY ROBIN BABB Whenever Billy Schenck came by Elaine Horwitch’s gallery in Santa Fe, the whole staff stopped what they were doing to talk to the handsome cowboy painter.
+Whenever Billy Schenck came by Elaine Horwitch’s gallery in Santa Fe, the whole staff stopped what they were doing to talk to the handsome cowboy painter.
 Wearing his beat-up old cowboy boots and with a bandana always hanging out of the back pocket of his blue jeans, Schenck cut quite the figure amidst the refined Santa Fe art world.
+At the time, Schenck was known to bring some of his larger paintings to the gallery in his horse trailer, requiring one to navigate horse manure while unloading.